PLSysSec/adverse-gipeda/README.md

 just delete `logs/<hash>.log`, where `<hash>` is the Git hash of the commit whose data you want to remove; then re-run your command.

-Also, `bench-range` (but not `bench-commit`, at the moment) will refuse to run if the machine is not at least 95% idle when the command starts.
+Also, `bench-range` (but not `bench-commit`, at the moment) will check before starting each commit that the the machine is at least 95% idle, and if not, it will immediately stop.
 This is partly to avoid disturbing other processes on the machine, and partly to ensure consistent benchmarking results.

 Viewing data
 --------------